TikaelSol/PF2e-Animal-Companions/README.md

 - Barding proficiency is not automated.
 Barding is not currently in the system as an armor type, adding barding proficiency manually or through Active effects adds it as a weapon group instead of an armor type.
 For barding use one of the armor proficiency groups and make custom armor items.
 - The rules currently leave open the possibility of some Animal Companion types gaining more than one specialization.
 The base ability improvements of Specialized currently do not account for this.
 Since the Active effects panel is not accessible from non developement builds of the PF2e system this will need to be fixed manually.
 If you take more than one specialization feat enter 8 as the dexterity score and 6 as the intelligence score (Despite the displayed number the actual value is 10, with the Active Effects providing behind the scenes increases).
 This offsets the additional 2 and 4 that are added to those stats respectively.
 - The fist attack on the PC sheet is hard coded in, the fix is ignoring it until there is an animal companion sheet that lacks this feature or some way to override it.
 The only animal companion this should really impact is ape, since their attack is also called fist.
 You can rename the ape's fist attack to anything you want by editing the rule element "label":"fist" line
-- There is still a generic Specialized Animal Companion entry in the feats compendium.
-This is not necessary.
-Every specialization adds the specialized flag on its own so just ignore that entry.